 Want to start making your mark on the lives of others?
 And enjoy a fulfilling career that can take you right to the top of the profession around the world?
-Then join us today on a journey to success.
+Then join us today on a journey for success.
 Our promise to you?
 We’ll be with you every step of the way.
 So what are you waiting for?

 The New Zealand Social Work Registration Board has approved this four-year degree.
-It is one of the few internationally recognized social work qualifications in New Zealand, and many of our graduates are working in countries such as Australia, Canada, the United States and the United Kingdom.
+It is one of the few internationally recognised social work qualifications in New Zealand, and many of our graduates are working in countries such as Australia, Canada, the United States and the United Kingdom.

 What kind of jobs can you get in social work?